jsugihara00123/Project_1-/README.md

 # User Story

-As a normal person in society, I WANT an application that gives me a daily quote and what to wear based on the weather so I can be motivated for the day and be better prepared.
+As a normal person in society, I WANT an application that gives me the days weather, advice on how to dress for the day, and a quote to get me motivated for the day.

 # Acceptance Criteria